Last updated: September 21, 2022

 Closed public place: a public place that has a completed structure into which air may not enter except through vents prepared for this purpose.
 Means of public transportation shall be considered closed public places by this provision.

-The 1994 Law contains a definition of “closed public place.”
+Law No. 4 of 1994 contains a definition of “closed public place.”

 The Bylaw of Law No. 52 contains a definition of “enclosed smoke-free public places” (“all enclosed places accessible to the public”) but does not contain a definition of “enclosed” or “indoor.”
-It is unclear whether the definition in the 1994 Law applies to the 1981 Law on Tobacco and its Bylaw.
+It is unclear whether the definition in the 1994 Law applies to Law No. 52 of 1981 and its Bylaw.
 Assuming the definition applies, it does not align with the definition in the FCTC Art.
 8 Guidelines because the definition only covers those structures that are completely enclosed, whereas the Guidelines definition covers structures with one or more walls.

 A definition of “indoor” or “enclosed” should be provided in the 1981 Law or Bylaw in accordance with the definition provided in the FCTC Art.
 8 Guidelines.